 - A. Prior to the joint conceptual workshop, the applicant shall submit the following to the Department of Planning and Sustainability: - 1.
 A brief overview of the project size and scope; - 2.
-A summary of the existing site conditions; - 3.
+A summary of the existing site conditions: - 3.
 A summary of any modification of standards requests; and - 4.
-A summary of the pre-application meeting in a format suitable for display during the workshop and posting on the City website. - B. The applicant shall present the project at a joint conceptual workshop.
+A summary of the pre-application meeting in a format suitable for display during the workshop and posting on the City website.